How do I get started?

 Is there any minimum age limitation to receive flight training?
 Or is there maximum age limitation?

-The Federal Aviation Regulations require an individual to be at least 16 years of age to operate an aircraft
+The Federal Aviation Regulations require an individual to be at least 16 years of age to operate a powered aircraft solo, and 17 years of age to obtain a Private Pilot certificate for airplanes.

-There is not an age limitation on beginning flight lessons with a certified flight instructor.
+There is not an age limitation on beginning flight or ground lessons with a certified flight instructor.

 There is no maximum age for acquiring a private pilot certificate.